TheSongOfEnderion/josee/Chapters/Chapter 12 - Sailing.md

 ◇ ◇ ◇ ◇ ◇

-As the time passed by
- The world came
+Amidst the stark moonlight, surrounded by darkness, an island